CrypticaCorp/beekeeper/README.md

 - [Copyright](#copyright)

 ## Features

-- **Flexible Backup Retention**: Configure daily, weekly, monthly, and yearly retention periods through command-line arguments.
+- **Selective Retention Policies**: Configure retention periods for daily, weekly, monthly, and yearly backups.
-- **Dry Run Option**: Simulate file deletion to review what files would be deleted before actually performing the operation.
+- **Dry Run Mode**: Preview the files that would be deleted without making any changes to the system.
-- **Recursive Directory Traversal**: Optionally traverse directories recursively to manage backups in nested folders.
-- **Empty Folder Cleanup**: Clean up empty directories after backup files have been deleted.
+- **Filename Date Extraction**: Extract dates from filenames using customizable patterns for more accurate file management.
+- **Robust Logging**: Comprehensive logging for monitoring script actions and debugging issues.
+- **Error Handling**: Gracefully handle and log errors for uninterrupted execution.

 ## Requirements

-- Python 3.6 or higher.
+- Python 3.6 or higher
-- Proper permissions to access and modify the files and directories you wish to manage.
+- No external dependencies required.

+## Installation
+Clone the repository or download the script directly.
+Ensure that Python 3 is installed on your system.

 ## Usage
 Run the script from the command line, providing the necessary arguments to configure the backup retention policy and other options.

 ```bash